emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. mps:specific::

-            An indentifier representing a string, returned from :c:func:`mps_telemetry_intern`, that can be associated
+            An identifier representing a string, returned from :c:func:`mps_telemetry_intern`, that can be associated
             with certain :term:`addresses`, and so appear in the :term:`telemetry stream` attached to events concerning